zombierzn/vungle-resources/iOS-resources/iOS-migration-guide.md

 This guide will show you how to upgrade to our newest SDK- version 3.0!

+If you're new to Vungle, you'll want to use [this guide](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-SDK-dev-guide.md).

 ### Here are a few important tips:

-* This guide is for those of you who already have an older version of our SDK in your app.
-If you're new to Vungle, you'll want to use [this guide](https://github.com/Vungle/vungle-resources/blob/master/iOS-resources/iOS-SDK-dev-guide.md).

 * **This is a brand-new SDK!** As you go through this guide, you'll want to check **all** of your existing Vungle-related code.
 Our public methods have changed, but they will generally have an equivalent.